thenoseman/vim_config/README.markdown

 + My favorite font [Inconsolata-dz](http://nodnod.net/2009/feb/12/adding-straight-single-and-double-quotes-inconsola/) in extras
 + `update_all_submodules_to_head` script that updates all submodules and creates a commit for those updates
 + `renew_php_functionlist` script to update the PHP-OmniComplete Function list from the PHP SVN Repository
-+ DiffOrig Function (:DiffOrig) to show the changes made to the current *unsaved* buffer
 + Use `:Unshouldify` to remove 'should' from rspec files
 + Locale lookup via `:Loc` (try inside t("content.of.some.yaml.file"))